Taming-the-BEAST/Prior-selection/README.md

 <br>

-For the next parameter, origin, we ask ourselves whether there is any reasonable expectation we might have in terms of when the infection in California started, i.e. what is the date when the ancestor of all of the sequences first appeared.
+For the next parameter, the origin of the epidemic, we ask ourselves whether there is any reasonable expectation we might have in terms of when the infection in California started, i.e. what is the date when the ancestor of all of the sequences first appeared.

 > **QUESTION: Do you have any feeling for what the origin should/could be set to?**
 >

-The data span a period of 3 months and are only coming from a limited area; thus, it would be unreasonable to assume that a single season flu epidemic would last longer than a few months.
-The best guess for the origin parameter prior we could make is  therefore on the order of at least 3-4, up to 6 months.
+The data span a period of 3 months and come from a limited area; thus, it would be unreasonable to assume that a single season flu epidemic would last longer than a few months.
+The best guess for the origin parameter prior we could make is therefore on the order of at least 3-4, but probably no more than 6 months.
 We set the prior according to this expectation.

 > Click on the arrow next to the **origin** and change the prior distribution from **Uniform** to **Gamma** with **Alpha** parameter set to 0.5 and **Beta** parameter set to 2.0 ([Figure 14](#originPrior)).